Back to the List

 5. Level must be over 3 seconds long

-6. Level has to be original (cant steal gameplay from other levels or be a cut part from another level) INSPIRATION IS ALLOWED
+6. Level has to be original (Can't steal gameplay from other levels or be a cut part from another level) INSPIRATION IS ALLOWED

 7. Level cant be absolute trash to play (avoid chokepoints and awkward gameplay)

-10. Level must be hard enough to place on the list (harder than the level currently placed at #50)
+10. Level must be hard enough to place on the list (Harder than the level currently placed at #50)

-Eligibility
+Record Eligibility

-It is necessary that there are audible clicks present throughout the entire run, whether the footage is finished or raw.
+It's necessary that there are audible clicks present throughout the entire run, whether the footage is finished or raw.
 A record without clicks will definitely be disregarded!

 Show Hitboxes On Death is allowed.